MourabitElBachir/visual-recognition-server-control-back/README.md

-# Custom Object Detection with TensorFlow : Buttons Case Example
+# Custom Object Detection with TensorFlow - Server side Python
+## Buttons Case Example

 Object detection allows for the recognition, detection, and localization of multiple objects within an image.
 It provides us a much better understanding of an image as a whole as apposed to just visual recognition.

 **Why Object Detection?**
 ![](screenshots/screenshot1.jpg)

 ## Installation